decentralized-storage/filecoin-alpha-cohort/requirements/phase1_submission.md

 - Premium content (music, video, games) requires encryption/access control, and direct-to-consumer content distribution is a rapidly growing sector.

 **Why Is This Relevant to Filecoin Onchain Cloud**:
-While Filecoin Onchain Cloud offers unique advantages (self-custody, censorship resistance, and decentralized architecture) industries that would benefit most from these features are blocked by the lack of encryption and access controls.
+While Filecoin Onchain Cloud offers unique advantages (self-custody, censorship resistance, and decentralized architecture) vs. centralized data storage like S3, industries that would benefit most from these features are blocked by the lack of encryption and access controls.
 Native privacy guardrails would enable healthcare, finance, and content creators to leverage Filecoin's verifiable storage and data sovereignty benefits.

 ---